Notes on extremal and tame valued fields: More constructions of extremal fields, and proof of Theorem

-\pars It remains to prove the existence of the non-extremal fields in mixed characteristic as claimed in Proposition~\ref{exextr}.
+\pars We use this lemma to prove the existence of the non-extremal fields in mixed characteristic as claimed in Proposition~\ref{exextr}.
 We consider again the two non-extremal fields $(L,v)$ and $(L,w)$ mentioned above.
 By Theorem~2.14 of \cite{[K2]} there is an extension $(K_0,v_0)$ of $(\Q,v_p)$ with divisible value group and $L$ as its residue field.
 We replace $(K_0,v_0)$ by a maximal immediate extension $(M,v_0)$.
-Then $(M,v_0)$ is algebraically complete, and so are $(M,v_0\circ v)$ $(M,v_0\circ w)$.
+Then $(M,v_0)$ is algebraically complete, and so are $(M,v_0\circ v)$ and $(M,v_0\circ w)$.
 The value group of $(M,v_0\circ v)$ is a $\Z$-group, and $(M,v_0\circ w)$ has divisible value group and nonperfect large residue field.
 But by Lemma~\ref{vexbarwex}, both fields are non-extremal.

-This completes the proof of Proposition~\ref{exextr}.
+\parm Finally, we have to prove the existence of extremal fields as stated in parts c) and d) of Proposition~\ref{exextr}.
+We will employ Theorem~\ref{thm:extremal.from.saturated} which we will prove now.
+We note that by Theorem~\ref{gen}, the residue field of an extremal field with divisible value group must be large.
+Also, every non-trivially valued extremal field is henselian, which implies that it is itself a large field.
+Therefore, it remains to prove the following assertion: \sn {\it Let $(K,v)$ be any $\aleph_{1}$-saturated valued field.
+Assume that $\Gamma$ and $\Delta$ are convex subgroups of $vK$ such that $\Delta\subsetuneq\Gamma$ and $\Gamma/\Delta$ is archimedean.
+Let $u$ (respectively $w$) be the coarsening of $v$ corresponding to $\Delta$ (resp. $\Gamma$).
+Denote by $\bar{u}$ the valuation induced on $Kw$ by $u$.
+Then $(Kw,\bar{u})$ is maximal and extremal, and its value group is isomorphic either to $\Z$ or to $\R$.}